sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### volume

 Set the volume of audio.

+Multiply the audio samples by a value to make them louder or quieter.

 The `volume` method accept 1 argument (`volume`) and the value should be in range [0, 1].